manosim/react-native-base/README.md

 react-native-base [![travis][travis-image]][travis-url] [![codecov][codecov-image]][codecov-url]
 ===
-Everything you need when starting a new react native project.
+Everything you need when starting a new react native project!

 ### Table of contents